The JYHS Cluster and School Roll

 Preparing for School

-Pupils should come to school with all the books and equipment needed for each day which normally includes: jotters, books, folders, homework, school diary (issued on the first day of term), pens, pencils, ruler, rubber, sharpener, PE kit, HE kit.
+Pupils should come to school with all the books and equipment needed for each day which normally includes: jotters, books, folders, homework, pens, pencils, ruler, rubber, sharpener, PE kit, HE kit.
 Art/CDT folio and musical instruments if required.
 All school equipment should be carried in an appropriate school bag.

 We are proud of the positive relationships that exist between staff and pupils.
 The school expects pupils to behave well in class and beyond.
 They are expected to care for others and treat fellow pupils, staff and visitors with respect.
 In addition, we ask that all pupils treat school property with care to ensure that our facilities are kept in good condition.